 Q. How much does Encuentro Dominicano cost?

 A. Encuentro Dominicano is the same cost as a semester at Creighton and all of your federal and institutional aid will apply.
-Creighton provides a flight scholarship up to $1000 (round-trip ticket) to all Encuentro students.
+For Fall 2017 students, Creighton provides a flight scholarship up to $1000 (round-trip ticket) to all Encuentro students.
 Additional expenses will include International Travel Insurance that costs approximately $50/year, and spending money for travel, night life and souvenirs, Encuentro does also provide many opportunities to participate in activities at no cost.

 Q. Where will we live in the Dominican Republic ?